-- Harassment Policy, in addition to any findings related to this Policy.
-The decision regarding which policy or policies are most appropriate will be made by the University. - 8.
+- Sexual Violence Policy.
+However, any proceedings related to the Complaint will determine if there has been a violation of the Sexual Violence Policy, in addition to any findings related to this Policy.
+The decision regarding which policy or policies are most appropriate will be made by the University. - 9.
 Unless otherwise specified in this Policy, the Policy and its provisions apply where the University has the jurisdiction to pursue, adjudicate, or take steps to safeguard the University community.